 - Avoid screens before and during sleep time: The general recommendation is to turn off all screens (e.g., phone, tablets, TV) at least 45 minutes before attempting to sleep.
 This helps to minimize the impact of lighting and sounds to quiet our brain.
 Also it limits stressful information or content absorbed right before sleep.
 Watching TV before and during sleep can be a hard habit to break, but it is negatively impacting the quality and likely the quantity of your restful sleep hours.

-- Avoid substances: It is best to avoid caffeine, nicotine, and alcohol for at least 5 hours before bedtime.
+- What to Avoid?: It is best to avoid caffeine, nicotine, and other stimulants/depressants for at least 5 hours before bedtime.
 Caffeine and nicotine are stimulants and will interfere with your ability to fall asleep.
-Although drinking alcohol can initially feel relaxing, it interferes with our ability to stay asleep.
+Although drinking can initially feel relaxing, it interferes with our ability to stay asleep.

 - Get moving!: 20-30 minutes of regular, daily exercise helps to improve our ability to fall asleep.
 Avoid very intense exercise in the hours immediately before bedtime.